civicrm/civicrm-buildkit/README.md

 (TODO: Write a real tutorial!)

 Suppose we've just downloaded buildkit and want to prepare a patch for the Drupal 7.x module used in CiviCRM 4.4.
-This requires downloading and installing the bleeding edge (4.4.x) code for CiviCRM+Drupal as well as
+This requires downloading and installing the bleeding edge (4.4.x) code for CiviCRM+Drupal as well as writing and publishing the patch.

 ```bash
 ## Download Drupal 7.x and CiviCRM 4.4.x